W. T. Tutte

 William Thomas Tutte (/tʌt/; 14 May 1917 – 2 May 2002) was an English and Canadian code breaker and mathematician.
 During the Second World War, he made a fundamental advance in cryptanalysis of the Lorenz cipher, a major Nazi German cipher system which was used for top-secret communications within the Wehrmacht High Command.

-The high-level, strategic nature of the intelligence obtained from Tutte's crucial breakthrough, in the bulk decrypting of Lorenz-enciphered messages specifically, contributed greatly, and perhaps even decisively, to the defeat of Nazi Germany.
-He also had a number of significant mathematical accomplishments, including foundation work in the fields of graph theory and matroid theory.
+The high level, strategic nature of the intelligence obtained from Tutte's crucial breakthrough, in the bulk decrypting of Lorenz-enciphered messages specifically, contributed greatly, and perhaps even decisively, to the defeat of Nazi Germany.
+He also had a number of significant mathematical accomplishments, including foundational work in the fields of graph theory and matroid theory.

 Tutte's research in the field of graph theory proved to be of remarkable importance.
 At a time when graph theory was still a primitive subject, Tutte commenced the study of matroids and developed them into a theory by expanding from the work that Hassler Whitney had first developed around the mid-1930s.
 Even though Tutte's contributions to graph theory have been influential to modern graph theory and many of his theorems have been used to keep making advances in the field, most of his terminology was not in agreement with their conventional usage and thus his terminology is not used by graph theorists today.
 "Tutte advanced graph theory from a subject with one text (D. Kőnig's) toward its present extremely active state."

 Early life and education

 Tutte was born in Newmarket in Suffolk.
 He was the younger son of William John Tutte (1873–1944), an estate gardener, and Annie (née Newell; 1881–1956), a housekeeper.
 Both parents worked at Fitzroy House stables where Tutte was born.
-The family spent some time in Buckinghamshire, County Durham and Yorkshire before returning to Newmarket, where Tutte attended Cheveley Church of England primary school in the nearby village of Cheveley.
-In 1927, when he was ten, Tutte won a scholarship to the Cambridge and County High School for Boys.
+The family spent some time in Buckinghamshire, County Durham, and Yorkshire before returning to Newmarket, where Tutte attended Cheveley Church of England primary school in the nearby village of Cheveley.
+In 1927, when he was ten, Tutte was awarded a scholarship to the Cambridge and County High School for Boys.
 He took up his place there in 1928.

-In 1935 he won a scholarship to study natural sciences at Trinity College, Cambridge, where he specialized in chemistry and graduated with first-class honours in 1938.
+In 1935, he won a scholarship to study natural sciences at Trinity College, Cambridge, where he specialized in chemistry and graduated with first-class honours in 1938.
 He continued with physical chemistry as a graduate student, but transferred to mathematics at the end of 1940.
-As a student, he (along with three of his friends) became one of the first to solve the problem of squaring the square, and the first to solve the problem without a squared subrectangle.
+As a student, Tutte and three of his friends were one of the first to solve the problem of squaring the square, and the first to solve the problem without a squared subrectangle.
 Together the four created the pseudonym Blanche Descartes, under which Tutte published occasionally for years.